guardian/projectlocker/.circleci/README.md

 ## Build/Test environment setup

-This project uses CircleCI 2.0 to build.
+This project uses TeamCity (but was ported from circleci) to build.
 This directory contains the build configuration (`config.yml`) which references a customised Centos Docker image containing the right tools to build the project.